dkruyt/site-kruyt.org/content/post/2025/llminjectbackdoor/index.md

 ```

 > **Note**: The example uses the term "backdoor," which might flag the content for a language model.
 A real attack would likely use a more benign name.

 ---

+### 3.3 Additional Attack Vectors: Phishing via Model Distribution Platforms
+Beyond modifying the system prompt on an LLM already integrated into a development environment, attackers can also distribute compromised models directly through popular platforms such as [Hugging Face](https://huggingface.co/) or [Ollama](https://ollama.ai/).
+In these scenarios, the modified LLM—with a malicious system prompt—appears as a trustworthy resource to developers.

+- **Platform Exploitation**: By publishing a compromised model on Hugging Face or Ollama, attackers leverage the reputation and widespread use of these platforms.
+Developers who download or integrate such models may unknowingly expose their projects to hidden backdoors.
+- **Internal System Compromise**: Alternatively, an attacker might gain unauthorized access to an LLM service's internal system.
+By adjusting the system prompt centrally, every code generation request from that service could include the malicious payload.
+- **Phishing Attempt**: Both strategies essentially serve as phishing attacks.
+The first method—publishing a tainted model—relies on social engineering, luring developers into trusting and using the compromised resource.
+The second method compromises the integrity of the model directly, ensuring that any output becomes a vector for the attack without the developer’s awareness.

+---